NEWPORT’S Richard Parks took on a new challenge on Saturday when he was part of the Olympic torch relay.

 The former Newport Gwent Dragons player carried the torch through Swansea on Saturday afternoon after being nominated by hundreds of people.

-The mountaineer made history last year when he became the first person to climb the seven highest peaks on each of the world’s seven continents and to venture to the north and south poles all in seven months.
+The mountaineer made history last year when he became the first person to climb the seven highest peaks on each of the world’s seven continents and to venture to the north and south poles all in

 The 737 challenge aims to raise £1 million for Marie Curie Cancer Cure and the former Wales rugby international has already raised £300,000.